ZakMorrison2024/The-Forgotten---LLM-Text-Adventure-Prompt/README.md

-# The Forgotten Scientist: Interactive Text-Based Adventure Game Prompt
+# The Forgotten: Interactive Text-Based Adventure Game Prompt

 ## Overview

-**The Forgotten Scientist** is an interactive, text-based adventure game prompt designed for Large Language Models (LLMs).
+**The Forgotten** is an interactive, text-based adventure game prompt designed for Large Language Models (LLMs).
 The story follows a scientist who has lost their memory and is trapped in a wrecked laboratory.
 The player’s goal is to recover their memory and escape the laboratory, while making choices that shape their journey, uncover their past, and face moral dilemmas.
 This prompt is designed to track the player's decisions and psychological state, making the game feel personal and unique for each player.

 ## Key Features